-Anna Dianna Wood started Fidalgo Island Rocks last June, and the growing group now has over 2,600 members.
+Anna Dianna Wood started Fidalgo Island Rocks in June 2016, and the growing group now has over 3,455 members.

 “When I started the group I needed a distraction from the negativity in the news and wanted to spread kindness,” said Wood.
 “I had no idea that Fidalgo Island Rocks was going to blossom as it did.
 Now, I get messages every day about how it’s touched people’s lives, and that is why I keep doing it.”

 What do these rock charmers do?
 They paint rocks, hide rocks and find rocks.
 Then repeat.
 Some rocks are hidden in plain sight, while others are nestled into nooks and crannies of the great outdoors.

 “We have some great parks on Fidalgo Island, and we want to encourage people to get out and explore,” said Wood.
 “Hiding rocks in the Anacortes Forestlands is off limits, but you can hide them at Deception Pass State Park, any Anacortes City Park, and even downtown and along the waterfront.”